-In addition to the DLP9500 DMD, the 0.95 1080p chipset includes a dedicated DLPC410 controller required for high speed pattern rates of >23000 Hz (1-bit binary) and >1700 Hz (8-bit gray), one unit (DLP Discovery DLPR410 4100 Configuration PROM), and two units DLPA200 (DMD micromirror drivers).
+The DLP9500UV is the 0.95 1080p DMD, with a hermetic package, that is sold with a dedicated DLPC410 controller required for high speed pattern rates of >23000 Hz (1-bit binary) and >1700 Hz (8-bit gray), one unit DLPR410 (DLP Discovery 4100 Configuration PROM), and two units DLPA200 (DMD micromirror drivers).
+Refer to DLPC410, DLPA200, DLPR410, and DLP9500UV Functional Block Diagram.

-Reliable function and operation of the DLP9500 requires that it be used in conjunction with the other components of the chipset.
+Reliable function and operation of the DLP9500UV requires that it be used in conjunction with the other components of the chipset.
 A dedicated chipset provides developers easier access to the DMD as well as high speed, independent micromirror control.

-DLP9500 is controlled а digitally microelectromechanical system (MEMS) spatial light modulator (SLM).
-When coupled to an appropriate optical system, the DLP9500 can be used to modulate the amplitude, direction, and/or phase of incoming light.
+DLP9500UV is а digitally controlled electromechanical system (MEMS) spatial light modulator (SLM).
+When coupled to an appropriate optical system, the DLP9500UV can be used to modulate the amplitude, direction, and/or phase of incoming light.